munnep/aws_loadbalancer_nginx/README.md

 ```
 terraform apply
 ```
-- Terraform output should create 3 resources and show you the public ip address
+- Terraform output should create 20 resources and show you the public dns string you can use to connect to the webserver
 ```
 Apply complete!
 Resources: 20 added, 0 changed, 0 destroyed.